VRLYDE/vrly.de/packages/clients/wh/university-submission-website/docs/PROJECT-OVERVIEW.md

 # Project Overview: University Submission Website

-To rapidly develop and deploy a static one-page website to meet an urgent university assignment deadline for the client.
-The primary success metric is on-time delivery.

 ## 1. Objective

 To rapidly develop and deploy a static one-page website to meet an urgent university assignment deadline for the client.
 The primary success metric is on-time delivery.